 Under a defined contribution plan, the Company's legal or constructive obligation is limited to the amount it agrees to contribute to a pension fund and there is no obligation to pay further contributions if the fund does not hold sufficient assets to pay benefits.
-Contributions in respect of defined contribution schemes for current service are expensed in the income statement as staff costs and other employee-related costs when incurred.
+Contributions in respect of defined contribution schemes for current service are expensed in the statement of comprehensive income as staff costs and other employee-related costs when incurred.